NaroaCS/AutonomousBicycleSimulation/docs/docs/Developers/autonomous.md

 The demand prediction module informs the rebalancing manager where users' demand will occur in the near future.The demand function $f$ is a mapping from the continuous 2D plane space to a scalar in the natural numbers: $f: \mathbb{R}^2 \rightarrow \mathbb{N}$.
 To facilitate the demand prediction, first the urban 2D space is discretized into a finite number of cells.
 Cells can be of any shape and size.
 For this implementation, Uber's hexagonal hierarchical spatial index (H3) [1] with resolution level 8 was selected, yielding 180 hexagonal cells.

-:::danger Review
+:::note Review
-Do we have the hex cells in the code?
+Do we have the hex cells in the code?: no, this is part of the demand prediction module
 :::

 A demand prediction model for each cell separately fails to utilize hidden correlations between cells to enhance prediction performance.
 Therefore, for the task of demand prediction, a Graph Convolutional Neural Networks with Data-driven Graph Filter (GCNN-DDGF) [2] was applied.
 The main limitation of a GCNN [3] is that its performance relies on a pre-defined graph structure.
 The GCNN-DDGF model, on the contrary, can learn hidden heterogeneous pairwise correlations between grid cells to predict cell-level hourly demand in a large-scale bike-sharing network.
 The GCNN-DDGF model is enhanced with a Negative Binomial probabilistic neuron at the last layer of the neural topology.